youpvp/youpvp.github.io/_posts/2010-7-17-facebook-announces-official-net-sdk.md

 Based on the first look, the official SDK is not Silverlight ready, although it should be easy enough to add support for an asynchronous communication model.

-Also, Facebook SDK is quite similar to [GraphLight](/blog/GraphLight), in that neither provides any help with Facebook authentication.
+Also, Facebook SDK is quite similar to [GraphLight](/blog/graphlight-lightweight-facebook-library-for-silverlight), in that neither provides any help with Facebook authentication.
 All in all, the alpha state of the first official .Net SDK is pretty obvious.
-For now, I will stick with my own [GraphLight](/blog/GraphLight), but I will keep an eye on the Facebook SDK to see how its Silverlight support progresses.
+For now, I will stick with my own library, but I will keep an eye on the Facebook SDK to see how its Silverlight support progresses.

+**Update:** Official SDK went the way of the dodo together with Facebook Developer Toolkit.
+The one SDK left standing is: [Facebook SDK for .NET](http://facebooksdk.net)